Tell Me When

-"Tell Me When" is a song by English synth-pop band the Human League, released in December 1994 by East West Records as the first single from their seventh album, Octopus (1995).
+"Tell Me When" is a song by the English synth-pop band the Human League, released in December 1994 by East West Records as the first single from their seventh album, Octopus (1995).
 Written jointly by lead singer Philip Oakey and Paul C. Beckett, the song was produced by Ian Stanley (formerly of Tears for Fears).

+"Tell Me When" received positive reviews from music critics, who singled it out as a standout track from the album.
 It peaked at number six on the UK Singles Chart, while reaching number four on the UK Dance Chart.
 In the US, it peaked at number 31 on the Billboard Hot 100, number 15 on the Billboard Hot Dance Club Play chart and number eight on the Cash Box Top 100.
 The accompanying music video for the song was directed by Andy Morahan and filmed in the Czech Republic.

 Background

 The song was originally written for the act "Fast Arithmetic" (Oakey–Beckett), a side project in development within the Human League environment.
 A demo version was recorded in 1991 and presented to East West Records.
 It later became the first release by the Human League under East West, who had signed the band after their long-term contract with Virgin ended in 1992.

 As it was the first commercial release by the band in four years, it was described in the media as a comeback.
 Oakey took issue with this description and said in an interview that the band had never stopped recording and performing since its formation in 1977.
 The band had collaborated with Yellow Magic Orchestra prior to signing with East West.